 The Health Behind Stopping

-Nearly every minor affliction you're suffering from can be helped by stopping.
+Nearly every minor affliction you're suffering from can be helped by stopping what you're doing.
 Don't believe me?
 Google quick tips on whatever ails you and I bet "take a break" will be part of the recommended list.
 Just see what you can suffer from when you don't rest.

 Anything that isn't solved or prevented by short breaks can be hindered or worsened by stress.
 When we work hard or have a deadline, we get into a rhythm and put our bodies and health on the back burner.
 It's not as important to us as our boss's praise or a good grade or even planning the next family trip.
 But taking a break isn't going to kill you.
 In fact, it'll help you live longer.